CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 To meet on-demand delivery using an automation platform, you need to develop automation components (such as runbooks and configurations), create integrations to systems that are already in place efficiently, and operate and troubleshoot.

-Advantages of automating operational tasks include:
+The advantages of automating operational tasks include:

  * Optimize and extend existing processes.
  * Deliver flexible and reliable services.